-‘Life insurance’ is often used as a broad term to describe quite different forms of insurance relating to life events, such as getting sick or passing away.
+‘Life insurance’ is often used as a broad term to describe a range of insurance types.
+Find out more about each one as we explain the different types.

 - Life or term life insurance

 - Funeral insurance

 1. What is life or term life insurance?

 Life or term life insurance products are designed to provide a lump sum payment if you were to pass away or, in some cases, an early payment if you’re diagnosed as terminally ill.